Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Step 4: Employee Enters Laos on the LA-B2

-The process involves two sequential visas.
+The process uses two sequential visas.
 The first is a single-entry visa for entering and applying for the Work Permit and Stay Permit.
 The second, a multiple-entry visa, is issued only after those permits are in place.

 Your initial entry stamp reflects the single-entry phase.
 Do not assume it grants multiple-entry rights.